mrward/typescript-addin/README.md

-# TypeScript Addin for MonoDevelop and Xamarin Studio
+# TypeScript Addin for MonoDevelop and Xamarin Studio 5

-This addin provides [TypeScript](http://www.typescriptlang.org/) support in MonoDevelop and Xamarin Studio.
+This addin provides [TypeScript](http://www.typescriptlang.org/) support in MonoDevelop and Xamarin Studio 5.

+MonoDevelop and Xamarin Studio 6 are not supported.

 ## Features